-Over the last five years comPlan has achieved an average annual return of around 3.4%.
-However, future returns are associated with various investment risks.
+Over the last five years comPlan has achieved an average annual return of 6.2%.
+Future returns are associated with various investment risks.
 Therefore, it can be assumed, that there might be individual years with modest or even negative investment performance.

-comPlan exercises the voting rights for all directly held shareholdings in companies domiciled in Switzerland.
+comPlan duly exercises the voting rights for all Swiss share companies and the voting rights for foreign share companies.
 When exercising voting rights, the long-term interests of the insureds are the main priority.
 The voting behaviour is disclosed once a year.

 The securities business (portfolio management) is delegated to external asset managers whom comPlan carefully selects, instructs and monitors.
 In the search for a clearly defined asset management mandate, the investment office follows a standardised selection process with an objective evaluation.
 When we are contacted by potential asset managers , their contact details and core areas of expertise are entered in a list.